build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

+---
+title: C Library Style
+order: 2
+---
-# C ​ Coding Standard
+# C ​Library Coding Standard

+This guide will help us keep the style in our C Library consistent.

 ## Names